 According to Dr Joy DeGruy Leary On Post Traumatic Slave Syndrome (P.T.S.S.), is a theory that attempts to explain the behavior of African American communities in the United States and the diaspora.

-Post Traumatic Slave Syndrome is treated as a Psychiatric condition that stems from the multi-generational oppression of Africans and their descendants in America through Centuries of Slavery.
+Post Traumatic Slave Syndrome is treated as a Psychiatric condition that stems from the multi-generational oppression of Blacks and their descendants in America through Centuries of Slavery.

 In short, the recognised symptoms of Post Traumatic Slave Syndrome are: